-- 8 bone-in chicken thighs (3 pounds), skin removed
+- 8 chicken thighs (about 3 pounds), skin removed

 - 1 medium red onion, chopped